cyclone-scheme/cloudburst/README.md

 - then get models working at some level (maybe postgres integration?)
 - Deployment.
 It may not make sense to deploy the whole tree, do we have a convenience way to package up the app/content/views for deploying a site?
-- Program to generate scaffolding, and docs for it
+- Program to generate scaffolding, and docs for it This is the Command line tool called cloudburst
 - Cyclone-winds package to install everything
 - github action to build and test everything build and run example from github action, including http server hosting the fcgi app

-- Command line tool called cloudburst:
+- TODO: consider refactor to use explicit fcgi puts function instead of wrapping current output port and using display.
+Seems like it would be more efficient.
+Temple will still use current output though...

 # Overview